-Feelings happy, sad, angry, cross, scared (fear), excited, calm, love, worried, confused Friendships kind, share, take turns, special, lovely,

-People boy, girl, human, different, same, special, loved, belong, together,
+Vocabulary Feelings happy, sad, angry, cross, scared (fear), excited, calm, love, worried, confused Friendships kind, share, take turns, special, lovely, Please note that the vocabulary listed is not exhaustive. and can be People boy, girl, human, different, same, special, loved, belong, together, extended based on level of interest and engagement.
 Please see vocabulary document for RSHE.

-Disciplinary Knowledge To be confident in themselves and their abilities.
+Disciplinary Knowledge To be confident in themselves and their abilities.]
 To persevere at a chosen task and achieve their goal.